sfigg/commercialization-public/manufacture/desktop/windows-deployment-sample-scripts-sxs.md

 #### <span id="CreatePartitions-BIOS-FFU.txt"></span> CreatePartitions-BIOS-FFU.txt

-This script is based off of CreatePartitions-BIOS.txt, but it does not create a recovery partition.
+This script is based off of CreatePartitions-BIOS.txt, but it doesn't create a recovery partition.
 This is so that the Windows partition is the last partition on the drive and can be expanded.
 If this script is used, the recovery partition can be configured later with ApplyRecovery.bat.

 ```
 rem == CreatePartitions-BIOS-FFU.txt ==